adamwan-nexplore/guidebook-nxp-hk/what-we-share/schema-first-api-design.md

 1. Mock APIs
     - new APIs added
-    - make sure the interfaces are discussed
+    - make sure the interfaces are agreed
 2. DB
     - how the fields changed
     - what indices added